evkx/evkx.github.io/content/models/peugot/5008/e-5008/_index.md

 The vehicle supports fast DC charging with a maximum power of 160 kW.
 Charging from 0% to 100% takes approximately 84 minutes, while a more typical scenario from 10% to 80% takes 42 minutes with an average charging speed of 72 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 5% to 56%.
 This results in an effective charging speed, including time lost, of 69 kW, with each charging session taking about 32 minutes and 12 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 10 hours and 55 minutes.
-This journey would require five charging stops from 6% to 55%, with a total charging time of 155 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23 kWh/100 km, the trip would take approximately 10 hours and 36 minutes.
+This journey would require four charging stops from 4% to 58%, with a total charging time of 137 minutes.

 ### Onboard Charger